Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Results and discussion

-We test the effect of the selection criteria on the resulting QGCs sample for each SFH model in both \textit{MIRI} and \textit{no-MIRI} CIGALE runs.
-We test various popular and empirically defined MS \citep[][]{Bethermin15,Schreiber15,Koprowski24}.
-To select QGCs, we apply the same widely used MS offset to all scaling relations: ${\log(\rm{SFR/SFR}_{\rm{MS}})<-0.6}$ \citep[e.g.][]{Elbaz18,Donevski20, Lisiecki23}, where SFR$_{\rm{MS}}$ is the SFR predicted by given MS according to the stellar mass and redshift of the galaxy.
-The comparison of the number of QGCs selected with different SFH and criteria is shown in Fig.~\ref{fig:nQGs}.
-We normalise all selection criterion to the \cite{Chabrier03} IMF.
+To select QGCs with MS, we apply the same widely used MS offset to all scaling relations: ${\log(\rm{SFR/SFR}_{\rm{MS}})<-0.6}$ \citep[e.g.][]{Elbaz18,Donevski20, Lisiecki23}, where SFR$_{\rm{MS}}$ is the SFR predicted by given MS according to the stellar mass and redshift of the galaxy.
+The visual interpretation of MS based quiescence thresholds are shown at Fig.~\ref{fig:nQGs}.

-In addition to empirically constructed MS, we test the criterion proposed by \cite{Pacifici16}.
-According to this criterion, the galaxy is considered quenched when the specific SFR (sSFR; $\textrm{sSFR}\equiv \textrm{SFR/M}_*$) is lower than $0.2/\tau(z)$, where $\tau(z)$ is the age of the Universe at given redshift, in our case the observed redshift of the galaxy.
-We refer to this quiescence criterion as an sSFR criterion hereafter.
-The thresholds originate from the observed evolution of the normalisation of the MS \citep[i.e.][]{Fumagalli14} and have been validated in SIMBA cosmological simulation studies \citep[i.e.][]{Appleby20, Lorenzon25}.
-Using more than one definition of QGC will show us whether the SFH model is more influential than the QGC selection criterion.

-The choice of MS, while maintaining the SFH model, influences the number of selected QGCs by up to 20\%.
+The choice of MS, while maintaining the SFH model, influences the number of selected QGCs up to factor of $\sim$2.
 This is expected since each MS is defined by the use of different samples, where even a selection of star-forming galaxies strongly influences the MS shape \citep[][]{Pearson23}.
-We find that the choice of SFH influences the number of selected QGCs stronger by up to a factor of $\sim$3 when comparing NonParametric with Regulator models, with DelayedBQ being in-between (see Fig.~\ref{fig:nQGs}).
-The difference is smaller for the sSFR criterion, reaching a factor of $\sim$2.
+We find that the choice of SFH influences the number of selected QGCs stronger by up to a factor of $\sim$3.5 when comparing NonParametric with Regulator models(see Fig.~\ref{fig:nQGs}).
+Comparing the sample size of QGCs selected with Regulator vs DelayedBQ, we find that they are different by a factor of $\sim$2-2.5.
+This is still larger compared to the differences between the estimation of physical properties with the use of the Regulator and the DelayedBQ model (see Fig.~\ref{fig:Physical_diff}).

 The influence of the SFH model is independent of the inclusion of MIRI points.
-The Regulator model consistently results in the least number of QGCs, while the NonParametric model results in the largest sample, both in \textit{MIRI} and \textit{no-MIRI runs}.
-We find that both choice of SFH and inclusion of MIRI data strongly impact photometric selection of QGCs, but interestingly these effects appear to be independent of each other.
+The NonParametric model results in the largest sample, both in \textit{MIRI} and \textit{no-MIRI runs}.
+This is due to the early stellar mass assembly achieved with this model, resulting in faster quenching \citep[][]{Annunziatella25}.
+In contrast, the Regulator model consistently results in the least number of QGCs.
+This is an effect of residual star formation that is always present with the use of this SFH model, as the gas reservoir can never be completely empty.